Last updated on September 23rd, 2022 at 07:11 am

-I’m still not entirely used to being glasses-free because I wore them for more than half my life.
+There was a bit of an adjustment period because I wore glasses for more than half my life.

-I still catch myself trying to push up my glasses sometimes just to find that there’s nothing there.
 People are like ‘why are you pushing your skin up your face?’
+Haha.

 I wish I told my younger self that there’s nothing to be afraid of and to face the situation head-on.

 My blog would have gotten more views if I started writing SEO-friendly articles when I first started my blog.

 I try not to go down that route because I can’t turn back time.
 There is nothing I can do about it now.

 Even though I did a lot already on my blog this year, I still feel like I could have done more.
 It does bother me a little but I don’t want to be too hard on myself.